Otto Warmbier, Virginia student freed by North Korea, dies, family says

 North Korea said Warmbier went into a coma after contracting botulism and taking a sleeping pill.
 Doctors in Cincinnati said they found no active sign of botulism or evidence of beatings.

-His parents told The Associated Press in a statement the day of his release that they wanted "the world to know how we and our son have been brutalized and terrorized by the pariah regime."
+His parents told The Associated Press the day of his release that they wanted "the world to know how we and our son have been brutalized and terrorized by the pariah regime."

 Fred Warmbier praised his son's "performance" and President Donald Trump's administration.
 He was critical of the approach to his son's situation taken by former President Barack Obama's administration.

-In a White House statement, Trump said, "Lot of bad things happened, but at least we got him home to be with his parents."
+In a White House statement, Trump said, "A lot of bad things happened, but at least we got him home to be with his parents."
 He called North Korea a "brutal regime."

+Secretary of State Rex Tillerson said he offered his prayers as Warmbier's parents "enter a time of grief no parent should ever know," and U.S. Ambassador to the United Nations Nikki Haley said Warmbier's death "touches the American heart like no other."

 Young Pioneer Tours described itself as providing "budget tours to destinations your mother would rather you stayed away from."
 Its travel options also included Iran, Iraq and former Soviet countries.

-Warmbier was in the process of leaving North Korea on Jan.
+Warmbier was leaving North Korea on Jan.
 2, 2016, when he was detained at the airport.

-The State Department warns against travel to North Korea.
-While nearly all Americans who have been there have left without incident, visitors can be suddenly seized and face lengthy incarceration for what might seem like minor infractions.
+The U.S. Department of State warns against travel to North Korea.
+While nearly all Americans who have been there have left without incident, visitors can be seized and face lengthy incarceration for what might seem like minor infractions.

 Three Americans remain held in North Korea.
 The U.S. government accuses North Korea of using such detainees as political pawns.
 North Korea accuses Washington and South Korea of sending spies to overthrow its government.